Free Thanksgiving dinners and turkeys.

-Free Thanksgiving lunches or dinners may also be served by churches or other faith based groups.
+Free Thanksgiving lunches or dinners may also be served in November 2018 by churches or other faith based groups.
 There will not be any discrimination based on age, religion, or race and anyone can drop in.
 Churches, such as St. Vincent de Paul or Catholic Charities do their best to feed the poor at Thanksgiving.
 The goal is to spread holiday joy to all, especially to children and the elderly.

 The meals served by a church depend on volunteers and donations.
 They rely on stores, restaurants, fund raisers, and other sources of money in an effort to offer these Thanksgiving programs.
 Anyone that uses a soup kitchen at a local church is always encouraged to also volunteer in an effort to give back to the needy.
 Find details on meals and food from churches.